rsalmond/TIL/thatscool.md

 ## May 2025

+I've spent a lot of time in my day job creating presentations using markdown -> revealjs and I'm always on the lookout for tool improvements in this ecosystem.
+Obsidian's revealJS plugin feels extremely half baked to me, and while Quarto feels more like something professionals would use I find the docs to be frustrating.
+(This part of Quarto is powered by pandoc, go read the pandoc docs, and then go ahead and take a wild guess which mixture of quarto args and pandoc args will combine to produce the result you want).
+But today I stumbled across [quarkdown](https://github.com/iamgio/quarkdown) which looks extremely compelling, specifically for producing workshops comprised of slides which contain code from external files which are part of the exercise material.
+Keeping slide content up to date with hands-on lab content is tedious and error prone and Quarkdown appears to solve the problem well.

 [Ubicloud](https://github.com/ubicloud/ubicloud) looks like what proxmox could be if it were made by grown ups.

 [Koukan](https://github.com/jsbucy/koukan/blob/main/FAQ.md) is a prototype mail transfer agent written by a xoogler named [John Bucy](https://www.linkedin.com/in/john-bucy-b3ba4a4/) who worked on gmail for over a decade.
 Its designed using an envoyproxy/envoy style filter chain approach and the author is workind towards implementing an Envoy [SMPT->gRPC gateway filter](https://github.com/envoyproxy/envoy/issues/9133).